dsheiko/HTML5-Form-Shim/README.md

 ## Building

 The project can be built with [Grunt task runner](http://gruntjs.com/).
-During the build Grunt validates the JavaScript sources with jshint and jscs, compiles JavaScripts chunks into a single module (from file structure partly compatible [ZF Naming convention](http://framework.zend.com/manual/1.12/en/coding-standard.naming-conventions.html)), runs Qunit tests and minifies JavaScript.
+During the build Grunt validates the JavaScript sources with jshint and jscs, compiles JavaScripts UMD modules using cjsc, runs Qunit tests and minifies JavaScript.
 To make a build just fire up Grunt anywhere within your project directory:

 ```
-grunt
+grunt build
 ```

 As you commit TravisCI reports you if the build isn't successful